 From Tbilisi to Shaki via Qax

 Buses, or rather vans to Qax in Azerbaijan (which is pronounced more like Gakh or Gakhi, so neither with q, nor with x) leave from a parking lot outside the station building, next to Dimitri Gulia Street.
 The first bus leaves at 8:40, and I think we were in the station around 8, so there is plenty of time to catch this bus if coming by the night train.
-There are some small shops where you can buy some food and drinks for the journey, and the bus also stopped once on the way in a cafe / shop in Georgian side.
+There are some small shops where you can buy some food and drinks for the journey, and the bus also stopped once on the way in a cafe / shop in Georgian side of the border.
 Tickets are bough from the driver (12 GEL, 4 €).

-Crossing Matsimi-Postbina border
+Crossing the Matsimi-Postbina border

 From Qax to Shaki